holomodular/ServiceBricks-Examples/README.md

 The background task that processing notifymessages to be sent is throwing errors for Postgres, Sqlite and SqlServer providers.

+# Starting Multiple Projects
+Each of the examples below contain multiple web applications.
+After opening the solution in Visual Studio, right click the solution and select the options for **Configure Startup Projects**.
+Select the radio option for Multiple Startup Projects and change the drop down for each project to be Start.
+When you run the application, multiple browser windows will be displayed for each web application.

 # Deployment Examples

 ## Example 1 - One Application One Database